|

 "The Irish Saint Dympna,

-distant and misty figure, with her martyrdom inspired a millenary
+a distant and misty figure, with her martyrdom

 education, delinquency, and penology; founded religious orders